Distributed Mean-Field Density Estimation for Large-Scale Systems

 \section{Numerical implementation}

 In this section, we discuss the numerical implementation of the proposed algorithms.
-The simplest implementation is probably the one based on finite difference approximations of derivatives \cite{strikwerda2004finite}.
+The simplest implementation is probably the one based on finite difference approximations of derivatives \cite{strikwerda2004finite}, although more delicate numerical methods are also possible.
 Assume the spatial domain $\Omega$ is discretized as a grid with $M$ cells.
-Then the densities like $\hat{p}_i$ are approximated by $M\times1$ vectors.
+Then the density functions like $\hat{p}_i$ are approximated by $M\times1$ vectors.
 The operators like $\mathcal{A}$, $\mathcal{P}_i$ and $\mathcal{R}_i$ are approximated by $M\times M$ matrices.
 The time evolution is based on Euler discretization.
 Hence, \eqref{eq:local density filter} and \eqref{eq:local Riccati} can be approximated by:

 where $\hat{p}_i,y_i\in\mathbb{R}^M$, $A,P_i,R_i\in\mathbb{R}^{M\times M}$, and $\delta_T$ is the step size.
 The consensus algorithm \eqref{eq:PI consensus estimator for kernels} can be approximated in a similar way, with a step size $\delta_t$.
 The selection of $\delta_t$ has been studied in many papers \cite{kia2019tutorial}.
-We may let $\delta_T=l\delta_t$, i.e., perform multiple steps of information exchange between two updates of the filters.
+We may let $\delta_T=l\delta_t$, i.e., perform multiple steps of information exchange between two successive updates of the filters.
 With this type of asynchronous updates, the local filters can potentially achieve better tracking of the centralized filter.
-This setup of asynchronous updates will be studied in our future work.
-In terms of computational cost, the computational bottleneck of Kalman filters is on the inverse of the covariance operator/matrix.
+This setup of asynchronous updates is left as future work.
+In terms of computational cost, the computational bottleneck of Kalman filters is on the inverse of the covariance operators/matrices.
 We also notice that $M$ is usually large in the discretization scheme.
 However, $R_i$ is diagonal and $A$ is highly sparse.
 Hence, the numerical iteration of the filter is very efficient and can be carried out online.
 In terms of communication cost, when $\theta=0$, each agent only sends its own position to neighbors during each iteration, which is very efficient.
 If $\theta>0$, each agent additionally sends an $M\times M$ matrix.
 In this case, each agent may decrease the resolution/dimension of $\hat{p}_i$ by downsampling before sending it to neighbors, and increase the resolution of a received density estimate by interpolation.